City Boys Beef: Yung Miami’s Baby Father Southside THREATENED To Punch JT’s Boo Lil Uzi Vert’s Teeth Out!

 “I promise you I’mma punch your teeth out your mouth.
 Don’t say nothin’ else, n***a… If you don’t like my b****, don’t like my b****.
 Let them do them… Stay the little weirdo you is, keep rockin’ purses, keep doin’ that b**** sh*t you doin’.”

 Since the exchange, JT and Caresha tried to rectify things for fans, with JT claiming that Uzi was “joking.”

-Caresha backed her up, tweeting that she was dancing right after the livestream in an attempt to show she was unphased by the weird conversation.
+Caresha backed her up, tweeting that she was dancing right after the live stream in an attempt to show she was unphased.

 Southside, however, has not taken back any of his threats to Uzi.

 Do YOU think all of this City Boys beef can be resolved?